react-navigation/react-navigation.github.io/versioned_docs/version-8.x/getting-started.md

 ## Setting up React Navigation

-Once you've installed and configured the dependencies, you can move on to setting up your project to use React Navigation.

 When using React Navigation, you configure [**navigators**](glossary-of-terms.md#navigator) in your app.
-Navigators handle the transition between screens in your app and provide UI such as header, tab bar etc.
+Navigators handle transitions between screens and provide UI such as headers, tab bars, etc.

 :::info

-When you use a navigator (such as stack navigator), you'll need to follow the installation instructions of that navigator for any additional dependencies.
+When you use a navigator (such as stack navigator), you'll need to follow that navigator's installation instructions for any additional dependencies.

 :::

-There are 2 primary ways to configure the navigators:
+There are 2 ways to configure navigators:

 ### Static configuration

-The static configuration API lets you write your configuration in an object, and is defined statically, though some aspects of the configuration can still can be changed dynamically.
-This has reduced boilerplate and simplifies things such as TypeScript types and deep linking.
+The static configuration API lets you write your navigation configuration in an object.
+This reduces boilerplate and simplifies TypeScript types and deep linking.
+Some aspects can still be changed dynamically.

-If you're starting a new project or are new to React Navigation, this is the **recommended way** to set up your app.
-If you need more flexibility in the future, you can always mix and match with the dynamic configuration.
+This is the **recommended way** to set up your app.
+If you need more flexibility later, you can mix and match with the dynamic configuration.

 Continue to ["Hello React Navigation"](hello-react-navigation.md?config=static) to start writing some code with the static API.

 ### Dynamic configuration

-The dynamic configuration API lets you write your configuration in React components, and can change at runtime based on state or props.
-This allows for more flexibility but requires significantly more boilerplate and configuration for Typescript types, deep linking etc.
+The dynamic configuration API lets you write your navigation configuration using React components that can change at runtime based on state or props.
+This offers more flexibility but requires significantly more boilerplate for TypeScript types, deep linking, etc.

 Continue to ["Hello React Navigation"](hello-react-navigation.md?config=dynamic) to start writing some code with the dynamic API.